 With the advent of the IoT, brands have access to a treasure trove of customer data.
 By utilizing this information, new possibilities are created in the forms of e-commerce and direct to consumer business models.

 Early adopters of IoT will help their businesses reach their goals by helping them move from selling products to services and create new and innovative business models, according to a report by SAP.
+Devicification will be a main driver of this trend.

 Brands can create incremental revenue streams by providing auto-replenishment services through connected devices.
 There are very high profit margins for consumables, especially those that are dispensed through premium devices.

 The benefits of consumer devices and consumables may be obvious, but innovating, launching and supporting such a product ecosystem can be quite challenging for even the most seasoned brand.
-Want to learn more about the benefits of "Devicification?"
+Want to learn more about the benefits of devicification?
 Watch the full webinar below: